Academic Calendar - 2024

 Return to top

 This course provides a general background in the mechanisms and consequences of physiological processes in plants and animals.
 It will take an integrated approach and include a comparative context, wherever possible.
-It will include hands-on laboratory work with both plants and animals.
+It will include an overview of physiology in both plants and animals.

 Course Weight: 0.50